gorohoroh/feature-flags/README.md

 This repository shows:
-* The usage of common functions and event listeners from LaunchDarkly's LaunchDarkly’s Node server SDK
+* The usage of common functions and event listeners from [LaunchDarkly’s Node server SDK](https://docs.launchdarkly.com/sdk/server-side/node-js)
-* The usage of equivalent functions and event listeners from the OpenFeature Node.js SDK.
+* The usage of equivalent functions and event listeners from the [OpenFeature Node.js SDK](https://openfeature.dev/docs/reference/technologies/server/javascript/).

 Use these code samples if you want to migrate from LaunchDarkly's Node server SDK to OpenFeature Node.js SDK while retaining LaunchDarkly as your feature flagging service provider.